vyta/bedrock/gitops/rings/README.md

    * ..
  * azure-pipelines.yaml

-The `selector` field of your `ring.yaml` should match the `spec.selector.matchLabels` of the `deployment.yaml` file.
-This is because a "Ring Operator" will create the service that matches the labels on the `deployment.yaml`, and once the Ring is created, it knows to map to a specific version of a service and ingress routes based on these `selector` labels, and will control access control to the service.
+ The `component.yaml` will source the Helm Chart Repo for the service, and the `common.yaml` will provide the values to the `ring.yaml`.

 ### Ring Operator
 The ring.yaml is consumed by a custom resource controller, which we call the Ring Controller.
 The Ring Controller sets up two resources on the cluster that map traffic to the proper service revision: a Traefik Ingress Route that maps path and headers to a Kubernetes service, and a Kubernetes service that maps to the microservice deployment.